chrissix666/Jellyfin-Fullscreen-Button/README.md

-# Jellyfin Fullscreen Button (for Webinterface; need JavaScript Injector)
+# Jellyfin Fullscreen Button

+For Webinterface; need JavaScript Injector, tested on Chrome on Windows 11

 Adds a fullscreen toggle button to the Jellyfin web interface Top Navigation Bar, on the right side near the SyncPlay icon.